achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 Many of new edges from Adamant Entertainment's "Thrilling Tales of Adventure" are permitted.

-#### Bring it on!
-(Combat)
+#### Combat Sense
-Requirements: Seasoned, Fighting d10+
+Requirements: Seasoned, Fighting d8+, Notice d8+

-The character is a master of defending against multiple attackers.
+The character has the perception, skill, and agility to handle multiple foes.
+Opponents halve any Gang Up bonuses against him
+(round down).

+##### Improved Combat Sense
+Requirements: Veteran, Combat Sense

-Opponents get no Gang Up
-bonus against this character.
+Opponents gain no Gang Up bonus against this warrior.

 #### Dirty Fighter (Combat)
 Requirements: Seasoned

-The character will do anything it takes to win a fight.
-Note that this Edge is more appropriate for villains than heroes.
+The character will do anything it to win a fight.
+He adds +2 to all Trick maneuver rolls.

-A Dirty Fighter is particularly good at Trick Maneuvers (see
-Savage Worlds section on
-combat), gaining a +2 bonus with them.
+##### Really Dirty Fighter
+Requirements: Seasoned, Dirty Fighter

+The character is extremely skilled in tactical deceit.
+By describing the trick and spending a benny, he may automatically get the drop on any single opponent.

 #### Gadget (Background)
 Requirements: Seasoned